• Skip to primary navigation

 Chocolate chips being stirred into hocolate brownie batter nwith a spatula.

-Step 4: Stir in the chocolate chips or other add-ins and enjoy!
+Step 4: (See photo 4 above) Stir in the chocolate chips or other add-ins and enjoy!

-Chocolate brownie batter in a white bowl with M&Ms on top and a spoon in it.
+Chocolate chip brownie batter in a jar with a spoon in it.

 How do you make edible brownie batter for one?

-This recipe makes about 2 and a half cups.
+This recipe makes about 1 and 1/4 cups.
 For a single serving, you can make the recipe and save the rest in the refrigerator.
 You can also divide the recipe for a single serving!

 Can I make edible brownie batter using boxed brownie mix?

-Yes you can!
-It’s a good idea to heat treat the boxed mix the same way you would heat treat flour.
+Yes!
+I recommend heat treating the brownie mix the same way you would heat treat flour.
 Add the heat treated boxed brownie mix to the melted butter then add the milk and chocolate chips.

 How do you store brownie batter?

-Store leftover brownie batter in airtight container in the refrigerator for up to 5 days.
-You can freeze edible brownie batter for up to 3 months.
+Store leftover brownie batter in airtight container in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Leave it on the counter to allow it to come to room temperature.

-Tip #1: Let flour cool.
-Allow the flour to cool completely after heat treating it.
+Heat treated flour should be 165°F. Allow the flour to cool completely after heat treating it.

 • Biscoff Cookie Dough